wenbobao/PPiOS-Rename/README.md

 6. Select Build Phases.

-7. Add a script phase by selecting the "+" and then selecting New Run Script Phase (it should run as the last phase, and will by default).
+7. Add a script phase by selecting the "+" (right above "Target Dependencies") and then selecting New Run Script Phase (it should run as the last phase, and will by default).

 8. Rename the phase from "Run Script" to "Analyze Binary".